We may earn affiliate commissions for the recommended products. Learn more.

 • 24/7 customer support (live chat, email, social media platforms)

-What’s great about NordPass is that you can use a free version as long as you want to.
+What’s great about NordPass is that you can use a free version as long as you want.
 Yet, you can have only one active session at the same time.
-Meaning, logging into your account on another device would log you out from a previous session.
+Meaning, logging in to your account on another device would log you out of a previous session.

 Conclusion